NadaAly56/Sarhni_Simulation_MEAN/README.md

 ## Introduction

-Sarhni Simulation is a MEAN full-stack project designed to [briefly describe the project's purpose and functionality].
+Sarhni Simulation is a MEAN full-stack project designed to simulate sarhni application.
 By combining the robustness of MongoDB, the flexibility of Express.js, the interactivity of Angular, and the scalability of Node.js, this project offers a seamless user experience.

 ## Dependencies